May 19, 2026 · AI

 The Bigger Picture

 The map pack was a fight for one of three slots.
 AI Overviews are a fight for one of one.
-The brands that win it will be the ones whose social content, captions, link-in-bio destinations, landing pages, scheduled posts across every platform, reads like nobody else’s.
+The brands that win it will be the ones whose content, captions, link-in-bio destinations, landing pages, scheduled posts across every platform, reads like nobody else’s.
 The template economy built the volume problem.
 Original content, consistent across platforms and grounded in real operational detail, is the answer.
 Stop publishing the post your competitor is also publishing.
 Publish the one only you could write.

 How do AI Overviews decide what social-driven content to cite?